geebioso/VDGLM/README.md

 # Intro

-The code in this repository s what we used fit the VDGLM to the 1200 subject release of the Human Connectome Project (HCP) on the UCI High Performance Cluster (HPC).
+The code in this repository is what we used fit the VDGLM to the 1200 subject release of the Human Connectome Project (HCP) on the UCI High Performance Cluster (HPC).
 Note that this code is not intended to be production level code and will require considerable hacking to run.